Where's the cheapest gas in San Angelo? - NewsBreak

 Where's the cheapest gas in San Angelo?

-(SAN ANGELO, TX) For bargain hunters there may be no better target than gas, with the cheapest station in the San Angelo area offering savings of $0.36 per gallon.
+(SAN ANGELO, TX) According to San Angelo gas price data, you could be saving up to $0.18 per gallon on gas.

-According to a survey by GasBuddy, Alon at 1801 S Pierce St was the cheapest station in the area, with regular listed at $2.63 per gallon at the pumps Wednesday.
-That was compared to Sunoco at 3515 Wildewood Dr, where a gallon of regular was selling for $2.99.
+On Saturday the cheapest gallon of unleaded regular in the area was at Sam's Club at 5749 Sherwood Way.
+Regular there was listed at $2.61 per gallon Wednesday, compared to $2.79 at Jack's Convenience Store at 2 N Koenigheim St, which GasBuddy clocked as the most expensive station in the area.

-Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
-Across the greater San Angelo area, GasBuddy recorded the average price of gas at $2.76 per gallon for regular.
+Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
+As of 04:49 PM, Tuesday, the average price was $2.74 per gallon for regular.

 |Regular